 The classic 80s action movie Die Hard almost had a very different leading man.
 That man?
 Frank Sinatra, despite being in his 70s.
 This is because a contract stipulation from the movie ‘The Detective’ read that Sinatra be offered the sequel – which Die Hard, in a roundabout way, technically is.
 The history behind these books and movies is bizarre!

-Do you know any useless facts that you’d like to share with us?
-Share them here in the comments section below!
+Do you know any useless facts?
+Share them in the comments below!